cednore/csharp/README.md

 ## Tasks for the Candidate

-### Backend Tasks
+### Backend Tasks (Primary Focus)

-1. Modify the `ProductService.cs` to fetch real product data from an external API (e.g., [Fake Store API](https://fakestoreapi.com/products))
+1. Modify the `ProductService.cs` to fetch real product data from the Fake Store API
-2. Implement data transformation to match the expected Product model
+2. Implement data transformation to map the API response to our Product model
-3. Add error handling and appropriate logging
+3. Add proper error handling and logging
 4. (Optional) Implement caching to improve performance

-### Frontend Tasks
+### Frontend Tasks (Secondary Focus)

-1. Enhance the product list UI with additional features (filtering, sorting, etc.)
+1. Ensure the frontend correctly consumes the backend API
-2. Implement a product detail view when clicking on a product
+2. Display product images from the API
-3. Add loading states and error handling
+3. Format the price with proper currency symbol
-4. (Optional) Implement a simple shopping cart feature
+4. (Optional) Add a simple filter to show products by category

 ## Evaluation Criteria